Tea stall owner near 'Matoshree' tests coronavirus positive

 A vendor who sells tea near 'Matoshree', the private residence of Maharashtra Chief Minster Uddhav Thackeray in suburban Bandra, has been found positive for novel coronavirus infection, a civic body official said on Monday.
-As a precautionary measure, the BMC has sprayed disinfectants in the area.
+As a precautionary measure, civic officials have sprayed disinfectants in the area.

 "The vendor run a tea stall in the locality.
-After he was found positive, contact tracking is going on," he said.
-PTI KK NSK NSK
+After he was found positive, contact tracking is going on," he said, adding that the area near 'Matoshree' has not been demarcated as a "containment zone".
+Police have installed barricades in the area.

+The official said the vendor was admitted to Jogeshwari-based HBT hospital.
+According to sources, the man used to stay inside his small shop.

+"However, it is not yet clear how he contracted the infection," they said.
+Meanwhile, in view of rising COVID-19 cases in Mumbai, the civic body has procured a new machine for speedy tests which will be installed at Kasturba Hospital.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)